-The first stop in our journey to Sicily was in le Marche region that has many ingredients I look for when I travel: food and wine, small villages and culture.
+Two days in Le Marche, the first stop in our journey to Sicily.
+This region has many ingredients I look for when I travel: food and wine, small villages and culture.

 My holidays as a child

 In this region my parents took my sister and me to spend some summer holidays in a row when we were young.
 I haven’t many memories if not the ones we were told by my parents.